 Colors for Interior Design

-Most people decorate their homes with relaxing and neutral colors, usually pale colors such as beige, which is a pale brown and yellow.
+Most people decorate their homes with relaxing and neutral colors, usually pale colors such as beige, which is pale brown and yellow.
 Brown and taupe are often used as they’re warm and relaxing colors.
-Some people like the cleanliness and neutrality of white, light blue is also used in interior design for its tranquil and neutral influences.
+Some people like the cleanliness and neutrality of white.
+Light blue is also used in interior design for its tranquil and neutral influences.

-Brighter stronger colors can be used in the home or the work place as a secondary color to increase energy levels, and also to increase positive emotions and communication.
-Black is a good color for office equipment as it promotes and encourages professionalism and organization.
-Combining colors would be a good idea to get a desired effect.
+Brighter, stronger colors can be used in the home or the workplace as a secondary color to increase energy levels, and also to increase positive emotions and communication.
+Black is a good color for office equipment, as it promotes and encourages professionalism and organization.
+Combining colors would be a good idea to get the desired effect.